yungdennek/Music-Recommendation/docs/project_report_outline_v2.md

 ## V. Evaluation

-[PLACEHOLDER: Section to be completed by Raeeka after evaluation runs]

 Evaluation focuses on how well the system can rank relevant items for a given user.

 ### A. Evaluation Protocol

 - **Train/Test Split**: 80/20 split of user-item interactions
-- **Method**: [PLACEHOLDER: Random or time-based split - specify which was used]
+- **Method**: Per-user random split with seed 42 for reproducibility
-- **Procedure**: For each user in the test set, hide a portion of interactions and attempt to recover them via recommendation
+- **Procedure**: For each user in the test set, 20% of their interactions are held out.
+The model attempts to recover these held-out items via recommendation.
+At least one interaction is always kept in training when a user has 2+ interactions.

 ### B. Metrics